Causal perturbative QED and white noise. The inductive step: Inductive step. The key point in the removal of UV-divergence

-of $D_{(n)}$ can be interpreted as the replacement of the respective scalar translationally invariant causal distribution $d(x_1, \ldots, x_n)$ coefficients in each Wick monomial by its retarded part.
-Each of $d(x_1, \ldots, x_n)$ is a product of factors in the variables $x_i-x_j$, $1\leq j <j \leq n$.
-For most of them the computation is reduced to the computation of te retarded/advanced parts of distributions computed in the lower order step.
-In particular some of $d(x_1,x_2,x_3)$ in the third order $n=3$ have the form of products of factors in the variables $x_1-x_n$, and the problem is reduced to the replacement of each of the factors by its retarded part of the factor computed in the second order step.
-Similary as in the second order step each invariant retarded/advanced of the causal contributions of $D_{(n)}$ can be computed from the noninvariant retarded/advanced parts of the noncausal subcontributions, which, to some extend may simplify comptation of the higher orders.
+of $D_{(n)}$ is reduced to the computation of the retarded/advanced parts of the causal sums of the contractions $\kappa_{{}_{lm}}\otimes_{{}_{q}}\kappa'_{{}_{l'm'}}$.
+In principle, dispersion integrals giving a retarded/advanced parts make sense for each simple contraction summand taken separately, but the computation is simplified much by the Lorentz invariance and causality properties, so that dispersion integrals are more easily handled for the whole causal sums.

+Therefore, we may concentrate on the computation of the second order $S_2$ in the rest part of the paper, as the computation of higher orders is a repeated application of the computation of the second order.

-The basic distributions in one space-time variable $x_1-x_2$ are the products of non-zero pairings (contractions $\otimes_q$) of the free fields entering into the Wick formula (given in our previous paper) for the (tensor) product generalized operator $\mathcal{L}(x_1)\mathcal{L}(x_2)$, where $\mathcal{L}(x)$ is the interaction Lagrange density of the QFT in question, together with the particular choice of their splitting into the retarded and advanced parts.
+The basic distributions in one space-time variable $x_1-x_2$ are the products of non-zero pairings (contractions $\otimes_q$) of the free fields entering into the Wick formula \cite{WN} for the (tensor) product generalized operator $\mathcal{L}(x_1)\mathcal{L}(x_2)$, where $\mathcal{L}(x)$ is the interaction Lagrange density of the QFT in question, together with the particular choice of their splitting into the retarded and advanced parts.
 The particular choice of the splitting will have to be used already in the computation of the second order contribution $S_2$ outlined above, so we will especially concentrate on the analysis of the computation of $S_2$.
-The computation of the higher order terms brings no new ingredients from the point of view of analysis of distributions (in particular the computation of the singularity degree of the scalar coefficients in $D_{(n)}$ can be as easily computed as in the second order case provided we have Fourier transforms of all coefficients in $S_k$, $k<n$ already computed).
+The computation of the higher order terms brings no new ingredients from the point of view of analysis of distributions reduced to computation of dispersion integrals of the same kind as in the computation of $S_2$.
+In particular the computation of the singularity degree of the scalar coefficients in $D_{(n)}$ can be as easily computed as in the second order case provided we have Fourier transforms of all coefficients in $S_k$, $k<n$ already computed.
+In fact the singularity degree of these coefficients can be relatively easily computed by induction without the knowledge of the explicit form of the said Fourier transforms, using the additive behavior of the singularity degree under tensor product operation.
+If the interaction Lagrangian $\mathcal{L}$ contains derivatives, we are usng in addition the fact that the space-time derivation $D^\alpha$ of degree $|\alpha|$ raises the singularity degree by $|\alpha|$.